 They announced the program towards the end of 2021, when borders still hasn’t opened up due to the pandemic.
 I assume that since borders were still close, they had to find other ways to continue their mission and that was tapping into the local market.

-For instance, MCP’s volunteer programs requires a minimum of 4 weeks.
+For instance, MCP’s volunteer programs require a minimum of 6 weeks.
 For most Filipinos, this is a luxury that we cannot afford to take.
 People who are qualified to join the 2-week volunteer program are either studying or working, which means that they have limited time.
 Most Filipinos cannot leave their other commitments for so long, so 2 weeks was a more realistic timeline.

 How much did I pay as a volunteer in Marine Conservation Philippines?

 MCP also understood that it has to be budget-friendly to the Filipino income so the volunteers were asked to pay Php20,000 (USD400) to cover any of the living and diving expenses for 2 weeks.

 For regular volunteers, a week’s stay in MCP is usually USD450 and that’s basically a month’s salary for a fresh college graduate in the Philippines.
 Frankly speaking, this fee is a barrier to entry for most Filipinos.
 Scuba diving in itself is a luxury most Filipinos cannot afford so I’m glad that they offered something that was more reasonable for a third-world country’s income earners.

 - 3 meals per day + snacks

 - dive gear rental

 - marine park fees

 Why do you have to pay to volunteer?